aspose-total/Aspose.Total-Products/total/en/python-net/conversion/emf-to-eml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EMF to EML</h2>

+EMF (Enhanced Metafile) is a vector graphics format used to store images and other graphical objects.
+It is a Windows-specific format and is not supported by other operating systems.
+On the other hand, EML (Email Message Format) is a file format used to store emails.
+It is supported by many email clients and can be used to store emails in a single file.
+Therefore, it is necessary to convert EMF to EML in order to make the image compatible with other operating systems and email clients.

-For a Python developer, who is trying to add a EMF to EML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EML format.
+<h2>How Aspose.Total helps for EMF to EML Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which can be used to automate the conversion process.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EML format.
+This makes the conversion process easy and efficient.
+Moreover, Aspose.Total for Python via .NET is a cost-effective solution as it provides all the APIs in a single package.

 {{% /blocks/products/pf/feature-page-summary %}}